Puceronhaineux/Elvex/README.md

 It is written by Lionel Clément at Bordeaux - France and released by LaBRI under GNU GPL License.

-The system, written in C++, is using handwritten *lexicon* and *grammar* as parameters, and also a *concept* (i.e. meaning + an elements of speech) as an input.
-Finally, the outputs of a text represent exactly the concept written in Natural Language.
+The system, written in C++, is using handwritten *lexicon* and *grammar* as parameters, and also a *concept* (i.e. meaning + an element of speech) as an input.
+Finally, the output of a text represents exactly the concept written in Natural Language.

 License
 -------